alexhsamuel/ora/docs/c++-date.md

 date = from_ymd(1973, 12, 3);
 ```

-It is a sloppy but common convention to encode YMD into eight decimal digits of a 32-bit integer, which cron calls _YMDI_.
+It is a sloppy but common convention to encode YMD into eight decimal digits of a 32-bit integer, which ora calls _YMDI_.

 ```c++
 auto date = from_ymdi(19731203);